Can family and education breaks save you tax?

 There are also other ways to promote a child’s strong financial future.
 For example, children need to understand the value of saving — and contributing to their own IRA can be both an educational and a tax-savings opportunity.
 Savvy, strategic tax-related decision-making can become a family tradition, if it’s not already.

-- Under the TCJA, for each child under age 17 at the end of 2018, you may be able to claim a $2,000 credit.
+- For each child under age 17 at the end of 2018 or 2019, you may be able to claim a $2,000 credit.
 The credit still phases out for higher-income taxpayers, but the income ranges are much higher, so more taxpayers will benefit.

-For both 2017 and 2018, you can redirect up to $5,000 of pretax income to an employer-sponsored child and dependent care Flexible Spending Account.
-The plan then pays or reimburses you for child and dependent care expenses.
+FSA.
+For 2018 and 2019, you can contribute up to $5,000 pretax to an employer-sponsored child and dependent care Flexible Spending Account.
+The plan pays or reimburses you for these expenses.
 You can’t claim a tax credit for expenses reimbursed through an FSA.

 If you own a business, hiring your children can save tax.
 As the business owner, you can deduct their pay, and other tax benefits may apply.
 Children generally can earn as much as the standard deduction for singles and pay zero federal income tax.
-For 2017, this is a modest $6,350.
-But for 2018, it jumps to $12,000 under the TCJA.
-They can earn an additional $5,500 annually without paying current tax if they contribute it to a traditional IRA.
+For 2018, it jumps to $12,000 under the TCJA ($12,200 for 2019).
+They can earn an additional $5,500 annually for 2018 ($6,000 for 2019) without paying current tax if they contribute it to a traditional IRA.
 Warning: They must perform actual work and be paid in line with what you’d pay nonfamily employees for the same work.

 Roth IRAs can be perfect for teenagers because they likely have many years to let their accounts grow tax-free.
 (See the Case Study “Roth IRAs: A powerful savings tool for teens.”)

-The 2017 and 2018 annual contribution limits are the lesser of $5,500 or 100% of earned income, reduced by any traditional IRA contributions.
-Contributions aren’t deductible, but if the child earns no more than the standard deduction for singles ($6,350 for 2017 and $12,000 for 2018) and has no unearned income, he or she will pay zero federal income tax anyway.
+The 2018 annual contribution limits are the lesser of $5,500 or 100% of earned income, reduced by any traditional IRA contributions.
+(The 2019 annual contribution limits are the lesser of $6,000 or 100% of earned income, reduced by any traditional IRA contributions.)
+Contributions aren’t deductible, but if the child earns no more than the standard deduction for singles ($12,000 for 2018; $12,200 for 2019) and has no unearned income, he or she will pay zero federal income tax anyway.
 If a child’s earned income exceeds the standard deduction, the income likely will be taxed at a low rate anyway.
 So the tax-free treatment of future qualified distributions will probably be well worth the loss of any current deduction.

 If your children or grandchildren don’t want to invest their hard-earned money, consider giving them up to the amount they’re eligible to contribute — but keep the gift tax in mind.